sbt/sbt-multi-jvm/README.md

 Add plugin
 ----------

+### sbt 0.11.0-RC1

-To use the plugin in a project add the following to `project/plugins/build.sbt`:
+To use the plugin in a project add the following to `project/plugins.sbt`:

     resolvers += "Typesafe Repo" at "http://repo.typesafe.com/typesafe/releases/"

-    libraryDependencies += "com.typesafe.sbt-multi-jvm" %% "sbt-multi-jvm" % "0.1.4"
+    addSbtPlugin("com.typesafe.sbtmultijvm" % "sbt-multi-jvm" % "0.1.6")

 More information